nathanbraun/nathanbraun-com/content/quotes.md

   small and identifiable set of other people.

-> "If there is no way of defining property rights that meets that requirement, we have a problem. **The alternative institutions - courts, tort law, government regulation, intergovernmental negotiations, and the like** - that we use to deal with that problem **work very poorly**.
+> "If there is no way of defining property rights that meets that requirement, we have a problem. *The alternative institutions — courts, tort law, government regulation, intergovernmental negotiations ... work very poorly*.
   The more dispersed the effects, the worse they work.

 > "If technological changes result in making actions with such dispersed effects play a much larger role in our lives ...  we have a problem for which no known institutions provide a reasonably good solution."

 \- *David Friedman, Future Imperfect*

+---
+"Life colonized the energy gradients: plants put themselves between sun and stone; animals put themselves between plants and decay.
+Criminals infiltrated casinos like vines on a tree."

+\- *Derek Künsken, The Quantum Magician*

 ---
 "When you understand the power of honest praise (as opposed to bullshitting,